microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 This largely proved correct, although there were again a few complications.
 For instance, we had to make sure not to accidentally touch the APIs that extensions use, and also had to exempt a few symbols that were exported from TypeScript but then called from untyped JavaScript (typically these are entry points for a worker thread or process).

-The export mangling work shipped last iteration, further reducing the size of `workbench.js` from 10.6MB to 9.8MB.
+The export mangling work shipped last iteration, further reducing the size of `workbench.js` from 10.6 MB to 9.8 MB.
 All reductions in total, this file is now 20% smaller than it would be without mangling.
-Across all of VS Code, mangling removes 3.9MB of JavaScript code from our compiled sources.
-Not only is that a nice reduction in download size and install size, that's also 3.9MB less JavaScript that needs to be scanned every single time you start VS Code.
+Across all of VS Code, mangling removes 3.9 MB of JavaScript code from our compiled sources.
+Not only is that a nice reduction in download size and install size, that's also 3.9 MB less JavaScript that needs to be scanned every single time you start VS Code.

 This chart shows the size of `workbench.js` over time.
 Notice the two drops on the right side.
 The first big drop in VS Code 1.74 is the result of mangling private properties.
 The second smaller drop in 1.80 is from mangling exports.